 - Use your baking pan to measure and trim the phyllo sheets so they're the same size as the base of your baking pan.
 I usually cut 3 to 4 sheets at a time.

-- Keep the phyllo that you aren't using covered with plastic wrap and a damp kitchen towel to prevent them from drying out.
-Dry phyllo becomes brittle and breaks easily.
+- Keep the phyllo that you aren't using covered with plastic wrap and a damp kitchen towel to prevent them from drying out and cracking.

 These are the general steps to make homemade vegan baklava.
 For the full step-by-step instructions, scroll down to the recipe card at the bottom of this post.

-6. Add one third of the nut mixture: Sprinkle one heaping cup of the nut mixture evenly on the buttered phyllo sheet.
-Drizzle a little melted butter on top of the nuts.
+5. Sprinkle one third of the nut mixture evenly on the buttered phyllo sheet.

-12. Slice the baklava: Use a sharp knife to cut the baklava all the way to the bottom in 12 squares, then cut each square on the diagonal.
+11. Slice the baklava in 12 squares, then cut each square on the diagonal.

-15. Cool the syrup: Set aside to cool while the baklava finishes baking.
+13. Boil then simmer the rose water syrup.
+Set aside to cool while the baklava finishes baking.

-17. Cool then serve: Let cool at room temperature for at least 3 hours.
+15. Cool at room temperature for at least 3 hours, then re-slice and serve.
 Enjoy!!

 Recipe Tips

-- The bottom layer should be the thickest layer with 10 sheets of phyllo dough.
+- Thick Bottom: The bottom layer should be the thickest layer with 10 sheets of phyllo dough.
 This allows you to pick it up and eat it.

-- Save a couple tablespoons of chopped nuts to sprinkle on top right after you pour the syrup, so it sticks on top and looks even more impressive.
+- Nut Topping: Save a couple tablespoons of chopped nuts to sprinkle on top right after you pour the syrup, so it sticks on top and looks even more impressive.

-- Cut the baklava before it's baked, while the phyllo dough is still soft.
+- Cutting Slices: Cut the baklava before it's baked, while the phyllo dough is still soft.
 If you try to cut baked baklava, the phyllo will shatter.

 Storing